 's Chancellor Angela Merkel.
 (Reuters)

-Earlier, the German government said it had obtained information that US agencies may have hacked German chancellor Angela Merkel's mobile phone.
+Earlier this year, the German government said it had obtained information that US agencies may have hacked the German chancellor Angela Merkel's mobile phone.

-Merkel sought an explanation from US President Barack Obama for what Germany said was a "serious breach of trust" between the allies.
+Following the leaking of top-secret documents by whistleblower Edward Snowden, Merkel sought explanation from US President Barack Obama for what Germany said was a "serious breach of trust" between the allies.

-Meanwhile, UK newspaper the Guardian has revealed that the US tapped the telephone calls of 35 world leaders, citing secret documents leaked by Snowden.
+Meanwhile, the Guardian has revealed that the US tapped the telephone calls of 35 world leaders, citing secret documents leaked by whistleblower Edward Snowden.

 To contact the editor, e-mail: